Laravel’s authorization features are available in models which implement the

 Illuminate\Foundation\Auth\Access\Authorizable trait.
-In a fresh Laravel app this is done in
+By default Laravel does this in

 \App\User by extending

-If you are creating your own, or additional, User models and wish Authorization features to be available on it, including Roles and Permissions with this package, you need to implement
+If you are creating your own User models and wish Authorization features to be available, you need to implement

-If you are extending or replacing the role/permission models, you will need to specify your new models in the configuration.
+If you are extending or replacing the role/permission models, you will need to specify your new models in this package’s

 First be sure that you’ve published the configuration file (see the Installation instructions), and edit it to update the